FerretDB/dance/CONTRIBUTING.md

   e.g. `export FERRETDB_IMAGE=ghcr.io/ferretdb/ferretdb-dev:main`.
 * Now you can run the necessary containers with dance's `bin/task env-up DB=ferretdb` command.
 * FerretDB will be available on port `27017` on the docker container.
-* To run tests, use the `bin/task dance DB=ferretdb` command as usual.
+* To run tests, use the `bin/task dance DB=ferretdb` command as usual (see "How to run tests" section).

 ### Running MongoDB